rasmusmhl/course-deep-unsupervised-learning/README.md

 Make sure to get access to the Slack CogSys "Deep Unsupervised Learning"-channel: cogsys.slack.com, #deep_unsupervised_learning.

 ## Format
-Each two-hour session will go follow the following format:
+Each two-hour session will follow the following format:
 * We recap the lecture for the week and discuss/clarify as needed
-* A presenter will go through a paper (presenters are listed in the schedule, tentative papers for each week is listed under Reading)
+* A presenter will go through a paper (presenters are listed under Schedule, tentative papers for each week is listed under Reading)
 * Depending on the week:
   * Weeks 1-6 (before fall break): We discuss the homework from last time
   * Weeks 7-12 (after the fall break): We provide updates on projects in plenum or in smaller groups